laravel/nova-docs/3.0/metrics/defining-metrics.md

 }
 ```

-## Refresh After Running an Action
+## Refresh After Actions

-By default, Nova wouldn't update metric results after running an Action.
-You may customize the behaviour by overriding the `` within your metric class:
+By default, Nova does not update metric results after running an action is executed; however, you may enable this behavior by defining a `refreshWhenActionRuns` property on your metric class:

 ```php
 /**